LyubomirT/intense-rp-next/docs/features/deepseek-settings/main-settings.md

 ## Network Interception

-The **Intercept Network** toggle enables the Chrome extension-based network interception feature, which significantly improves response capture reliability.
+The **Intercept Network** toggle enables the Chrome/Edge extension-based network interception feature, which significantly improves response capture reliability.

 !!! info "Dedicated Page"
     Network Interception has [its own dedicated page](network-interception.md) with complete details on how it works and how to use it effectively.